ebkarlson404/CreationKitAuditTool/README.md

 1. Reliably detects all files that have been changed within one's Starfield Installation Tree
 2. Automatically handles replicating files from the *MyMod.ESP* directories created by Creation Kit into corresponding *MyMod.ESM* directories for distribution with one's ESM-based plugin.
 3. Works with a suitably configured WWise deployment to create platform-specific ACHLIST packing lists in a single pass.

+In addition, as of version 1.4.0, support has been added to assist in the packaging of *Localized Plugins*.
 ## Reliable File Detection
 One known issue with Starfield's Creation Kit is that the *Archive* tool does not reliably detect all the files that have been added/altered as part of a given plugin.
 The Creation Kit Audit Tool solves this problem by using the native Windows API's to watch for any file changes